 The Rose, 51 High Street, Oxford (01865 244429)

-Rose is a small restaurant and tea room on High Street in Oxford which serves a first class afternoon tea.
-Why not try The Rose Cream Tea special, this popular twist to the Duchess of Bedford.s afternoon tea is the ideal refresher after an afternoon building up an appetite experiencing the historic Oxford.
+Rose is a small restaurant and tea room on High Street in Oxford that serves a first class afternoon tea.
+The Rose Cream Tea special, a popular twist to the Duchess of Bedford's afternoon tea, is the ideal refresher after an afternoon building up an appetite experiencing the historic Oxford.